-The ACS Body of Knowledge is a compendium of the knowledge areas that professionals in the cheese industry must draw upon in their everyday work, from the time that cheese leaves the producer to the moment it reaches the consumer.
+The ACS Body of Knowledge is a compendium of the knowledge areas that professionals in the cheese industry must draw upon in their everyday work, from cheese production to the moment it reaches the consumer.
 A living document, the Body of Knowledge is never complete.
 ACS will regularly review, update, and develop it.

 - Raw Materials for Cheesemaking

 - Cheese Ripening